 Whistleblowers who bring forward Medicaid and Medicare fraud cases can receive a large cash award for their information.
 Under the False Claims Act, Medicare fraud whistleblowers can receive up to 30% of whatever the government collects from the wrongdoer.
 Many states have similar laws for Medicaid fraud too.

 Reporting fraud to a hotline doesn’t qualify you for an award.
 To earn an award you must file a sealed complaint in court, have inside knowledge of the fraud and generally be the first to file.

 Need more information?
-Visit our Medicare fraud information page.
+Visit our Medicare / Medicaid fraud information or our ambulance fraud pages.
 We have several more stories on ambulance Medicare fraud too; use the search feature on our blog and search the term “ambulance.”